CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 within the Counterparty protocol is called a *user-created asset*.
 User-created assets are just as real as XCP or even BTC.
 With the asset issuance function, every user has the ability to contribute something new to Counterparty’s financial ecosystem.

-Note that asset names can be between 4 and up to 13 or 14 characters long (the exact length depends), and utilize capital letters A through Z only.
-Due to the asset name compression method used, asset names may not begin with ‘A’.
+Newly registered asset names can either be (unique) strings of 4 to 12 uppercase Latin characters (inclusive) not beginning with ‘A’, or integers between 26^12 + 1 and 256^8 (inclusive), prefixed with ‘A’.
+Alphabetic asset names carry a one‐time issuance fee (by burn) of 0.5 XCP and numeric asset names are freely available.
+‘BTC’ and ‘XCP’ are the only three‐character asset names.
 For more information, see the Assets section in the Counterparty specification.

 ### The different kinds of assets